It’s essential we serve the needs of those who have proudly served our country. It is time for Congress to serve Our Veterans!

 Veteran’s hospitals and clinics suffer from an overload of patients and a shortage of medical providers.
 Therefor when a veteran is in need of medical treatment, they are often subject to unreasonable waiting periods.

-I will propose legislation that expands and improves a veterans ability to seek care from private providers when they cannot be seen by a VA provider within 5 days for non-emergent care or immediately for emergency treatment -- Ensuring such benefits extend to mental health, addiction care and counseling.
+I will introduce or support and sponsor legislation that expands and improves a veterans ability to seek care from private providers when they cannot be seen by a VA provider within 5 days for non-emergent care or immediately for emergency treatment -- Ensuring such benefits extend to mental health, addiction care and counseling.

 3.FUNDING THE VETERANS ADMINISTRATION TO COMMENSURATE WITH MILITARY OPERATIONAL BUDGETS